 Happening Now: With recent cold weather and snow in the high country, expect slow fishing on the Big Cimarron.
 Nymphing the deep holes and runs with general Pheasant Tail and BH Prince patterns should be the most productive at this time.

 Water Clarity: Murky

-Recommended Gear: During warmer weather and when fishing dries, longer 3 to 4 weight fly rods with soft dry fly action Plus 13 ft Tenkara rigs with a stiffer 6.4 action or better are the ticket.
+Recommended Gear: During warmer weather and when fishing dry flies, use longer 3 to 4-wt. fly rods with a soft/slow dry fly action.
+Also, 13' Tenkara rods with a stiffer 6.4 action or better will work well.